UK's FTSE lifted by gains at Next and GKN

 By Sudip Kar-Gupta

-LONDON, July 29 (Reuters) - Britain’s top equity index edged up on Tuesday, lifted by gains at fashion chain Next and at car and plane parts maker GKN after strong results and outlook comments.
+LONDON, July 29 (Reuters) - Britain’s top equity index pushed forward on Tuesday, lifted by gains at fashion chain Next , and at car and plane parts maker GKN after strong results and outlook comments.

-GKN surged 8.4 percent after posting higher profits and raising its dividend, while Next rose 2.7 percent after a strong second quarter prompted it to boost its earnings guidance.
+GKN surged 6.7 percent after posting higher profits and raising its dividend, while Next rose after the company increased its earnings guidance after a strong second quarter.

 “In both cases, good numbers,” said Patrick Butler, chief executive at London-based Prime Wealth Group, which had recommended GKN as its tip for August.